Who is processing your data?

 - You have the right to ask us not to do anything with your personal data except store it in limited circumstances, such as if you and we do not agree on the accuracy of personal data and steps are required to validate it.

 - You have the right to object to us processing certain personal data about you.
 For example, you can ask us to stop processing data for marketing or market research purposes.
 However, where we need to continue to process the personal data, for example to administer your policy or for fraud prevention purposes, we are not obliged to stop processing it.

 - You have the right to ask to review significant decisions that we have made about you wholly by automated means.
 The nature of the quotes that we provide to you means that we have to use this kind of automated decision making in relation to your personal data (including special categories of personal data) to assess your quotes.
 This means that our computers will consider lots of different pieces of information about you and about the policy you have requested (such as information about your vehicle) in order to calculate whether or not we are able to offer you a quote, at what price this should be and whether we can offer you a credit agreement to pay for your premium.
 Automated decision making will be used when you request a quote, when we are considering whether we can offer you a renewal quote and also if any changes are made to your policy.
+We may also use automated decision making to decide if you pose a fraud or money laundering risk.
 If you ask us to review the decision, we will make sure that it is examined by a human and we will confirm the outcome to you.
 This does not necessarily mean that the decision will be changed.

 If you would like to contact the Data Protection Officer for CIS General Insurance Limited then please contact them by email at: SARSenquiries@cfs.coop or by writing to them at; Co-op Insurance, Miller Street, Manchester, M60 0AL.